abaird986/serverless-demo/README.md

 Create the necessary Lambda functions to run the application, pointing to the S3 object location where you've uploaded the build .zip to S3.
 #### GetShoppingList
-The handler for this Lambda function from the provided source code is: main.java.shoppinglist.GetShoppingListHandler::getShoppingList
+The handler for this Lambda function from the provided source code is:
+`main.java.shoppinglist.GetShoppingListHandler::getShoppingList`
 #### AddItem
-The handler for this Lambda function is: main.java.shoppinglist.AddItemHandler::addItem
+The handler for this Lambda function is:
+`main.java.shoppinglist.AddItemHandler::addItem`

 ## Create new API
 The methods/resources you'll need to create methods on are:
-'GET /lists/{listId}' - integrates with GetShoppingList LambdaFunction. and
+`GET /lists/{listId}` - integrates with GetShoppingList LambdaFunction. and
-'POST /lists/{listId}/items' - integrates with AddItem above.
+`POST /lists/{listId}/items` - integrates with AddItem above.

 Each of the above API methods will require a mapping template, see \config directory for the mapping templates you can use - configured via 'Integration Request' console inside the Amazon API Gateway console.